 If your appointment schedule is filling up when I want to donate, should I walk into a center?

 While walk-in availability continues to be limited due to social distancing policies, we encourage you to call 888-723-7831 to check current availability.

 Is there a risk of getting coronavirus from donating blood?

-COVID-19 does not pose any known risk to blood donors during the donation process or from attending blood drives.
+COVID-19 does not pose any special risk to blood donors during the donation process or from attending blood drives.
+Blood donation is a safe process, and we have implemented additional safety precautions at this time.
 Please keep in mind that, since blood donors must be healthy and without fever on the day of donation, the risk of exposure to a sick person is extremely low at a blood drive.

 What measures is SBC taking to ensure donor safety?